last updated: September 17, 2020

 Indoor studio classes such as Zumba, cardio, spin, weights, etc. (anything that doesn’t involve long-distance running, really).

-We’ve only seen Everlux in a handful of styles so far, the main one being the In Movement family.
+We’ve only seen Everlux in a handful of styles so far, the original one being the In Movement family.
 In Movements used to be available in a 2.5″ short, a 25″ length (I’m 5’4″ and these are full-length on me) and a 28″ full-length, however only the 25″ is currently available – and it’s on markdown for only $59!

 The Wunder Train is a versatile cross between the Align, Wunder Under and In Movement.
 You get the minimal seaming and timeless “legging” look of the Wunder Unders + a soft-to-the-touch hand-feel similar to the Aligns – all in a more technical, faster drying fabric with the addition of a drawstring in the waistband.
 This is my favorite of the two new styles.
 Wunder Trains come in a 6″ short, an 8″ short, a 21″ crop, and a 25″ tight.

 The second new style family is the Invigorate.
 The Invigorate looks more similar to the In Movement as far as seaming goes, but has the addition of side drop-in pockets (which actually makes it look a lot like the Fast and Frees, come to think of it).
 The Invigorate comes in an 8″ short, a 10″ short, a 23″ crop and a 25″ tight.

 Quick Reference Cheat Sheet